gleamicus/ngx_aws4_auth/README.md

 keys to your nginx clusters.
 Do not forget to HUP the server after placing the new signing key as nginx reads the configuration only at startup time.

+## Supported cases

+* GET objects and buckets
+* PUT objects and buckets
+* PUT COPY objects
+* DELETE objects
+* ACL on objects
+* GET big files and any files using HTTP ranges
+* PUT mulitpart (support for uploading big files)
+* HEAD objects
+* OPTIONS on objects and buckets

 ## Known limitations
 The 2.x version of the module hasn't support POST multipart form data yet.
 Use PUT HTTP method to create objects